appitiza/workmanager/README.md

 ### Note:
-I have removed `google-services.json` file from this project.You need to include it.
+`google-services.json` added in this project will connect you app to my firebase account.You need to replace it with yours .

 As i said above,Firestore is in beta so there are possibilities of change.I will be updating them.